Have you ever seen websites that allow users to submit posts or other type of content anonymously?

 - Form Notifications: Notifications are a great way to send an email whenever a form is submitted on your website.
 A notification will automatically send to your once a form is submitted on your site.
 You can also send one to the site visitor that submitted the form and anyone else that needs to be notified of a form submission.
 To learn how to do this, read here about creating multiple form notifications.

 - Status: the status you want each blog post to be in when submitted.
-You can automatically publish all post submissions or require approval before being published to your website.
+You can automatically publish all post submissions or require approval before publishing posts to your website.

 After you’ve created your blog post submissions form, you need to add it to your WordPress website.